1. Introduction to PCI and PCI Registered Reports

 2.10 Protocol deviations and changes at Stage 2

 Authors are reminded that any deviation from the approved study procedures following Stage 1 acceptance, regardless of how minor it may seem to the authors, could lead to rejection of the manuscript at Stage 2 (criterion 2C).
 In cases where the preregistered protocol is altered after IPA due to unforeseen circumstances (e.g. change of equipment or unanticipated technical error), the authors must consult the recommender immediately for advice, and prior to the completion of data collection.
 Changes to the protocol that are scientifically essential and do not significantly increase risk of bias are likely to be swiftly approved.
-In such cases, IPA would be preserved and the deviation reported in the Stage 2 submission.
+In such cases, IPA would be preserved and the deviation reported in the Stage 2 submission (make sure to describe what changed, why, when the change occurred in the research process - e.g., after data collection started, but before any data analyses - how scientific integrity was maintained, and that the recommender approved of this change).
 If the authors wish to alter the study procedures more substantially following IPA, but still wish to gain a PCI RR recommendation, then the manuscript must either be readmitted to Stage 1 review or withdrawn and resubmitted as a new Stage 1 submission.
 Note that registered analyses must be undertaken, but additional unregistered analyses can also be included in the final manuscript (see Section 2.9).

 In general, the parts of the Stage 1 manuscript that were approved at the point of IPA (including the Introduction and Method) should remain the same at Stage 2, with the following exceptions: